imgurmeet4u/Github-Task2-Task3/README.md

 "Docker is an open platform for developing, shipping, and running applications."

+While Docker is a container runtime, Kubernetes is a platform for running and managing containers from many container runtimes.

 ## You are open to contribute your experience related to data science learnings and best practises, which can be the edge and help to compete in the growing competition.